Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Introduction

 and $R_{i} = \p_{i}/|\nabla|$ denotes the Riesz transform.
 The operator $Q_{1,2}(\cdot, \cdot)$ in above equations is one of the celebrated null form bilinear operators that is defined as follows, In terms of potentials, we can reduce the constraint (\ref{constraint1}) as follows,

 \begin{remark} Note that the pressure term does not come into play in the first equation of the system (\ref{mainequation}).
 Since this equation is derived by applying \textit{curl} on (\ref{mainequation1}), as a result, $\nabla p$ disappears.
-If one wants to know the pressure term, we can recover it from the solution $(\psi, G_{1}, G_{2}) $ of (\ref{mainequation}).
+We can recover the pressure term from the solution $(\psi, G_{1}, G_{2}) $ of (\ref{mainequation}).
 Here is how it works: Firstly, we derive the original velocity field $v$ and displacement gradient $G$ from potentials $\psi$, $G_1$, and $G_2$; Secondly, we derive the following Poisson's equation by applying $div$ operator on the first equation of system(\ref{mainequation1}),

 Lastly, the pressure term can be derived by solving above Poisson's equation (\ref{laplace}). \end{remark}

 After diagonalizing the system (\ref{mainequation}), we get the following system of equations,